prshv1/Prompt-Enhancer/README.md

    - Or right-click the icon and select "Options"

 2. **Enter Your API Key**
-   - Paste your Together.ai API key in the "Product Key" field
+   - Paste your OpenRouter API key in the "Product Key" field
    - The key will be encrypted and stored securely

 3. **Set Active Sites**